volatilflerovium/sqlite3_helper/README.md

 - Set specific parameters as needed.

-- Get value of a column/field in the result by name.
+- Get value of any column in the result by its name.

-# Quick Start
+# Quick start

 ```
     SQLiteDB dbConnection("my_database_file.db");